RedDotRocket/AgentUp/docs/configuration/routing-guide.md

 # AgentUp Routing System Guide

+!!! warning "Documentation Under Review"
+    This routing documentation is being updated to match the current implementation.
+The routing system currently uses implicit routing based on plugin keywords/patterns rather than the explicit configuration shown below.

-The AgentUp routing system determines how incoming user messages are processed and which skills handle them.
-This guide explains the different routing modes, when to use each, and how to configure them effectively.
+The AgentUp routing system determines how incoming user messages are processed and which capabilities handle them.

 ## Overview